marchezinixd/LSTM_Autotagging/README.md

 The pdf is in portuguese, but it describe all the methodology and the tests made, with all the references used.

-The Last.fm and MSD can be found in the link:
+The Last.fm dataset and Million Song Dataset can be found in the link:

 - https://labrosa.ee.columbia.edu/millionsong/